Tauseef-Hilal/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer
 A pathfinding visualizer made in Python and Pygame.
-This project aims to provide a fun and interactive way to learn about popular pathfinding algorithms such as Dijkstra's and A*.
+This project aims to provide a fun and interactive way to learn about popular pathfinding algorithms such as Dijkstra's, A* and other [supported algorithms](#supported-algorithms).

 https://user-images.githubusercontent.com/67793598/215579096-16ce182c-d03d-41bb-9261-f4cd474911a8.mp4

+## Features
+* Visualizes popular pathfinding algorithms such as Dijkstra's and A*.
+* Visualizes popular maze generation algorithms like Recursive division and Prim's algorithm.
+* Step-by-step animation of the search process, allowing you to see how the algorithms work.
+* Option to place obstacles on the grid to create custom maps.
+* Selectable starting and ending points on the grid.
+* Configurable speed of the animation.
+* Clean and intuitive user interface.

+# Supported Algorithms
+The following pathfinding algorithms are currently supported in this visualizer:

+1. Depth First Search (DFS): A traversal-based algorithm that goes as far as possible along each branch before backtracking.
+Not commonly used for pathfinding.
+2. Breadth First Search (BFS): A traversal-based algorithm that explores all neighbors of a node before moving on to the next level.
+Guaranteed to find the shortest path in unweighted graphs.
+3. Greedy Best First Search: A heuristic search algorithm that prioritizes visiting nodes closest to the goal.
+Not guaranteed to find the shortest path, but often faster.
+4. A* Search: A heuristic search algorithm that combines the strengths of BFS and greedy best first search.
+Efficient for many types of graphs.
+5. Dijkstra's Search: A shortest path algorithm that uses a priority queue to prioritize visiting nodes with the smallest known cost.
+Guaranteed to find the shortest path in weighted graphs.

+Each algorithm uses a different approach to finding the shortest path between two points on a graph.
+Choose the one that best fits your use case and watch it in action.

 ## Requirements
 * Python 3.x: You can download the latest version of Python from the official website (https://www.python.org/downloads/).